Porcelain Veneer Options

 Empress and Emax Veneers

 Dr. Marshall uses Empress and Emax veneers, offered by Ivoclar Vivadent because she finds them to be stronger and the most beautiful compound for other brands.
 They are made from dental ceramic that is pressed and layered with tiny leucite crystals.

 Being very thin, Empress and Emax veneers require the removal of very little enamel.

 Empress and Emax Veneers offer many advantages, such as:

 - More translucent than other veneers

 - Stronger than other veneers and can be used to lengthen teeth

-- Maintain a consistent color even in different light
+- Maintain a consistent color even in a different light

 Den-Mat Corp. manufactures Lumineers and they are thinner than all other brands of veneers.
 They can only be made in a Den-Mat owned Cerinate® Smile Design Studio.
 Being extra-thin, they require removal of even less tooth enamel than other brands – so little that it does not affect the tooth’s appearance.
 In many cases, no enamel removed at all and the tooth’s surface is merely buffed a little to make a stronger bond with the Lumineers.